ibm-cloud-docs/devsecops/devsecops-release-notes.md

 - **Auto remediation of vulnerabilities using CRA in CC Pipeline** - Added ability to auto remediate vulnerabilities using CRA.
 For more information, see [Automatically remediating vulnerabilities](/docs/devsecops?topic=devsecops-cd-devsecops-cra-scans#cd-devsecops-auto-remediate)

 - **Generation of SBOM in cyclonedx format and its validation** - Added ability to generate and merge SBOM using cyclonedx format and also the bom is validated using `sbom-utility` tool.
 For more information, see [Generating the software bill of materials (SBOM) in cyclonedx format](/docs/devsecops?topic=devsecops-generate-cyclonedx-sbom)

-- **Evidence pruner** - A new tool has been developed to prune older evidences before a specific time.

 ## 31 January 2023